 The Alvis 4.3 is the epitome of pre-War British sports cars and this is one of the best available.
 It is capable of over 100 mph and a 0-60 acceleration of around 10 seconds, an amazing performance for a car made over 80 years ago.

 Alvis produced 166 4.3 chassis over the period 1936-1940 of which 56 were fitted with Tourer bodies.
 The shapeliest of these was the Vanden Plas (VP) Tourer but only 12 were produced before the onset of the War.
-Of these only two were made on the longer chassis of 10’ 7”.
-These two cars are highly valued today with one auctioned in 2017 for over £500k.
+Of these only two were made on the longer chassis of 10’ 7” and these cars are very highly valued today.
 This car is built to a VP design on the original 1937 long chassis No 13181 and has an interesting and well-documented provenance.
 It is in concours condition and is a pleasure to drive under modern traffic conditions.